robertoamadeuneto/burgerly-server/README.md

 insert into burger_ingredient (burger_id, ingredient_id) values (4, 5);
 ```

-After that, run the `java -jar target / burgerly.jar` command to execute the application.
-By default, it will run on port `8080`.

 ## Running tests
-After creating the database and its default records, run the `mvn test` command to start the automated tests.
+After creating the database and its default records, use the `mvn test` command to run the automated tests.